Asymmetric Gained Deep Image Compression With Continuous Rate Adaptation: Proposed Method

-The effectiveness of G-VAE is firstly validated on the image compression method proposed by Ball$\acute{e}$ et al. \cite{BallVariational2018}.
-In the inference process, we change $s$ to obtain the corresponding gain and inverse-gain vector pair, which could be used to adjust the distribution of $y$ and ${y}'_{s}$ respectively.
-By this means, we can obtain the desired compression performance limited to several discrete points of the rate-distortion curve, the distribution of which is decided by the number and value of Lagrange multiplier $\beta_{s} \in B$.
-It can be seen from Fig.\ref{fig:gsm_discrete} that the rate-distortion performance of our variable rate model in PSNR and MS-SSIM could achieve comparable results with the fixed-rate method.
+In the inference process, we change $s$ to obtain the corresponding gain and inverse-gain vector pair, which could be used to scale the distribution of $y$ and ${y}'_{s}$ respectively.
+By this means, we can obtain the desired compression performance limited to several discrete points of the R-D curve.
+The the R-D curve range depends on the number and value of Lagrange multiplier $\beta_{s} \in B$.
+We denote the VAE-based image compression method with gain units as the discrete variable rate (DVR) method.
+It can be seen from Figure~\ref{fig:dvr} that the DVR method could achieve rate adaptation among several discrete points of the R-D curve in a single model.